Immortal Night Vampire Game

 The Silver Bullet

 The most famous scrap of werewolf lore is also one of the youngest.
 The idea that only a silver bullet can drop a werewolf spread mostly in the last few centuries, riding on silver's long reputation as a pure metal that turns away evil.
 Older tales called for simpler cures, and crueler ones.
 But silver caught people's imaginations and never let go.
+Today most people assume it is ancient.
+It is really closer to a modern invention that everyone agreed to believe.

 Wolfsbane and Warding

 Vampires get garlic.
 Werewolves, the stories say, recoil from wolfsbane, a gorgeous and deadly flower also known as aconite.
 People hung sprigs of it over doorways and worked it into charms to keep the beast out.
 Rye, mountain ash, and plain iron all turn up somewhere as protection against the moonlit hunter too.
+The plant is genuinely poisonous, which probably helped the legend along.
+Anything that could kill a man was easy to imagine turning away a monster.

 The Marks of the Cursed

 Folklore loved the idea that you could spot a werewolf even in its human skin.
 A single joined eyebrow.
 Hair on the palms.
 A long ring finger.
 Ears set low on the head.
 The so-called signs shifted wildly from one village to the next.
 In some traditions the real tell was the eyes, which kept their animal shine no matter how ordinary the face around them looked.
+In others, a suspected werewolf was cut, on the belief that wolf fur would be found growing on the inside of the wound.

 Curse, Bargain, or Bite

 How the curse spread was its own running argument.
 Some said it came down through the family, passed along the bloodline like an inherited shame.
 Others blamed a deal with dark powers, or a magic pelt that changed whoever pulled it on.
 The idea we lean on now, that a werewolf's bite makes another werewolf, is mostly a gift from modern storytelling.
 And a strong one.
+It turned the werewolf into something that spreads, which made it scarier than any single cursed man ever was.

 The Beast Within